e-linds/crossword/README.md

 Crossword is built using React and Vite, and uses Flask/SQLAlchemy on the backend for database management.
 Dependencies include the OpenAI Developer API; the [Words API](https://www.wordsapi.com/); and Beautiful Soup, which scrapes data from https://www.bestwordlist.com/index.htm.

+A proxy server (included in the src/vite.config file) is used to run the frontend, to avoid CORS errors.
+Once deployed, this will be removed.
+The app also includes secure user authentication functionality.

 ## Word Suggestions Info
 Once all fitting words are scraped from https://www.bestwordlist.com/index.htm, ten are randomly selected from each page and are used to call the Words API.

-This API has robust data available for each word but I chose to pull the 'frequency' numbers, one of which is titled "perMillion", and represents "the number of times the word is likely to appear in any English corpus, per million words" (as described on the Words API website).
+Among other things, this API provides data related to the word's frequency in English language, including one value called "perMillion" which represents "the number of times the word is likely to appear in any English corpus, per million words" (as described on the Words API website).

 All words are sorted by perMillion value and then one is randomly chosen to display for each category: Easy (> 1 perMillion), Medium (0.1 - 1 perMillion), and Hard (< 0.1 perMillion).

-A proxy server (included in the src/vite.config file) is used to run the frontend, to avoid CORS errors.
-Once deployed, this will be removed.
-The app also includes secure user authentication functionality.

 ## To run the backend:
 ```